maolarte/Aurora/README.md

 This script process data collected using Landbot.
 It uses three data sheets

-- ayudaHumanitaria
+- Feedback Data
-- caracterización
+- Characterization Data
-- monitoreo
+- Monitoring Data

 The steps are: